 Historical Fiction that Grabs your Heart & Feeds your Soul

-Her passions are her family, her faith in Christ and the history of the American Revolution, a frequent subject of her novels.
-She grew up in Massachusetts, the setting for many of her books.
+Her passions are her family, her faith in Christ and writing—usually about the American Revolution, a frequent subject of her novels.

 Her most recent publication is a definite change in her usual topic.
 Bethany’s Calendar is a non-fiction memoir of her daughter who died of a brain tumor in 2003.
 This is the book she never wanted to write, yet felt an inner prompting to pen her daughter’s journey through terminal cancer.
 It has already touched many lives and her prayer is that it will help each reader, whether a caregiver, patient or friend of a patient.
 Or just anyone who faces an unimaginable struggle in their life.